Eames Computer House of Cards

-The Computer House of Cards were printed once, for that occasion alone, which makes them an extremely rare and desirable collectors item for Eames enthusiasts and technology buffs around the world.
+The Eames Office created the Eames Computer House of Cards as souvenirs for IBM’s guests.
+The cards were printed once, for that occasion alone, which makes them an extremely rare and desirable collectors’ item for Eames enthusiasts and technology buffs around the world.

 The photographs—shot up close and in stunning detail—exhibit the diversity and rich imagery of a computer’s inner and outer workings.
 They also mark a specific point in our technological history, as the Eameses made the images before the invention of the computer chip.

 Browse a curated selection of Eames Office products we think you’ll love